Table of Contents

-On a different note, care should be given as to what types of instruments and beats to use in worship.
-You can either attract or repel evil spirits with music.
 For example, there was an evil spirit that haunted King Saul.
-David would play on his harp, a stringed instrument that gives sounds of a certain beat, and the distressing spirit would leave Saul (1 Samuel 16:23).
+David would play on his harp, a stringed instrument that gives sounds of a certain melody and the distressing spirit would leave Saul (1 Samuel 16:23).
 So we can see that if certain music has the capacity to repel a distressing (evil) spirits away, it certainly has the capacity to attract them as well.
-Therefore, much care should be given as to the type of music listened to.
+Therefore, serious efforts should be given to the type of music listened to.
 All music in worship services should only promote reverence, worship, and praise to God.
 It should be holy, uplifting, and pure.

 Check out our Bible Answers page for more information on a variety of topics.